This post may contain affiliate links. Please read our disclosure policy.

 What Is Pork and Sauerkraut?

-Pork and sauerkraut is a classic winter dish popular in Central and Eastern Europe, especially in Germany and Bulgaria.
-It’s most famously served on New Year’s Day, where it symbolizes good luck, prosperity, and abundance.
+Pork and sauerkraut is a classic winter dish popular in Central and Eastern Europe, especially Germany and Bulgaria.

-In Bulgaria, this is a true cold-weather comfort food.
-Many families ferment their own cabbage for winter and cook pork and sauerkraut on the stovetop, in the oven, or slowly over low heat.
-This slow cooker version keeps all the traditional flavor with much less effort.
+In Bulgaria, many families ferment cabbage in the fall and cook pork and sauerkraut throughout the winter.
+This slow cooker version keeps the traditional flavor with far less effort.

 • Pork shoulder (pork butt)